 Bristol AMR is a cross-faculty Research Strand funded by the Elizabeth Blackwell Institute for Health Research, through the University's Wellcome Trust Institutional Strategic Support Fund (ISSF).
-AMR research at the University of Bristol focuses on interdisciplinary approaches to tackling AMR with research conducted across 5 of our 6 faculties.
+AMR research at the University of Bristol focuses on interdisciplinary approaches to tackling AMR with research conducted across all of our 6 faculties.

 Championing an interdisciplinary approach

 Bristol AMR is led by a cross-faculty committee with representatives from the Faculties of Life Sciences, Health Sciences, Science, Engineering, Arts and Social Sciences and Law.
 The team is forging new links via networking events to help create new collaborative pump-priming AMR projects.
 The network will further help Bristol’s interdisciplinary AMR research community to come together to compete for future large-scale funding, strengthening the University as a UK centre of excellence for interdisciplinary AMR research.

 Bristol AMR investigators are conducting research projects across many disciplines and research groups in the: